hover and click over individual sculpture photographs to enlarge

 Of the many saviors that kept AM going, the Ford Motor Company tenure of 1991-2007 was important for securing the future.
 A modern factory with reception center at Gaydon was one of the key FoMoCo moves.
 I was fortunate enough to tour Gaydon not long after it opened.
 It seemed to me then that Aston had a bullet-proof future.
 If only the Great Recession hadn’t changed the course of history.

-While the brand’s product since 2007 has steadily improved, its financial health has not.
-Another savior has arrived on the scene in 2020, in the form of Canadian billionaire Lawrence Stroll, leading yet another rescue package.
-As Stroll also owns a good chunk of the Racing Point F1 team, that entity will be re-liveried in British Racing Green as the Aston Martin F1 Team for 2021.
+While the brand’s product since 2007 had steadily improved, its financial health had not.
+Another savior arrived on the scene in 2020, in the form of Canadian billionaire Lawrence Stroll, leading yet another rescue package.
+As Stroll also owned a good chunk of the Racing Point F1 team; that entity was re-liveried in British Racing Green as the Aston Martin F1 Team onwards from the 2021 season.

 Yet, the marketplace success for the new DBX Aston SUV is more pivotal to AM’s future than any racing activities.
-Though on another optimistic note, Aston again achieved significant success at LeMans in 2020, with a class victory in GTE (production-based cars) with the Vantage GTE.
+Though on another optimistic note, Aston again achieved significant success at both the LeMans in 2020, and again in 2022, with class victories in GTE (production-based cars, Pro in 2020 and Am in 2022) with the Vantage GTE.